 How to make no churn strawberry ice cream

-Pre heat your oven.
+Preheat your oven.
 Hull the strawberries and cut them in half.
 Toss them in the sugar, then spread out on a baking tray.
-Bake for about 45 minutes to one hour minutes, checking on half way through.
+Bake for about 45 minutes to one hour, checking on half way through.
 You want the strawberries to be starting to dry out but without caramelizing to much.

 Strain the strawberry pulp to remove the seeds and ensure a smooth ice cream.
 Put the pulp into a bowl.
-Add the tin on sweetened condense milk and stir well.
-Add the alcohol if using and stir well.
+Add the tin of sweetened condensed milk and stir well.
+Add the alcohol or glucose syrup dissolved in milk if using and stir well.

 In a separate bowl add the cream and whip with electric hand beaters, or in a stand mixer until stiff peaks form.